ValentinZarate/bib_functions/cycle.md

 # Cycle for searching studies using [Research Rabbit](https://researchrabbitapp.com/home) and [`all_bib_to_df`](./'all_bib_to_df'%20function)

-## <span style="font-size: 10px;"><i>*This cyclic workflow is for expanding and filtering a dataset of studies.* The expansion phase uses AI tools like Research Rabbit or [Litmaps](https://www.litmaps.com/), and the filtering phase employs custom R filtering functions.
+<h2><span style="font-size: 10px;"><i>This cyclic workflow is for expanding and filtering a dataset of studies.
+The expansion phase uses AI tools like Research Rabbit or <a href="https://www.litmaps.com/">Litmaps</a>, and the filtering phase employs custom R filtering functions.
 The goal of this workflow is to exhaust all studies using a keyword sequence.
-Additionally, it allows for the exhaustive examination of references using only _free_ search engines and AI tools.</i></span>
+Additionally, it allows for the exhaustive examination of references using only <i>free</i> search engines and AI tools.</i></span></h2>

 ### Here are the steps involved: